awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-voicechannel.md

 ## Properties<a name="aws-resource-pinpoint-voicechannel-properties"></a>

 `ApplicationId`  <a name="cfn-pinpoint-voicechannel-applicationid"></a>
-The unique ID of the Amazon Pinpoint app that you're setting up the voice channel for\.
+The unique identifier for the Amazon Pinpoint application that the voice channel applies to\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)